6 Tips to Improve Your Private School’s Admission Interviews

 Granted, you can get a fairly clear understanding of a candidate’s academic capabilities and skills through their transcripts, test scores, and essays.
 However, what these application materials don’t provide is human connection.

 It’s hard to uncover a student’s personality or true character by simply reviewing numbers and scores.
-Consequently, your admissions interviews provide an indispensable opportunity to get to know each student as a person, rather than simply data on a page.
+Consequently, your admission interviews provide an indispensable opportunity to get to know each student as a person, rather than simply data on a page.
 The conversations you have allow you to build deeper relationships with candidates and their families.
 It also gives them an opportunity to learn more about your school and what it has to offer.

 Of course, the amount of information you can glean and the impression you leave on prospective students depends on the quality of your admissions interview process.
-If you’re stuck in a rut and using the same scripted and mundane process your department has used for years, maybe it’s time to switch things up and revamp the way you view this step of the admissions process.
+If you’re stuck in a rut and using the same scripted and mundane process your department has used for years, maybe it’s time to switch things up and revamp the way you view this step of the admission process.

 Here are a few tips to help you refine the interview process at your private school: